How to Lower Your Debt After College

 The good news is you have the power to take charge of that debt.
 Here are some ways to help you:

 • Create and stick to a budget.
 Budgeting is an essential skill that can ensure you meet your bills and reach your goals throughout your life.
-Start by determining and tracking your monthly bills and income to see how much money you have left over and how you are allocating your money each month.
+Start by determining and tracking your monthly bills and income to see how much money you have left over and how you are spending your money each month.
 For extra budgeting help, check out these apps that make budgeting easy.

 • Build an emergency fund.
 Unexpected circumstances can happen in life, such as car repairs, medical expenses, or job loss.
 An emergency fund can be a safety net to help you manage those expenses.
 Experts recommend you have at least three to six months of expenses in a liquid savings account.